Kirbologist/Raman-Scattering-Code-Conversion/README.md

   - [x] aux* functions (2/2)
   - [x] vsh* functions (9/9)
   - [x] sph* functions (11/11)
-  - [x] rvh* functions (5/5)
+  - [x] rvh* functions (5/3)
   - [x] slv* functions (2/2)
   - [x] pst* functions (2/2)
   - [x] Non-SMARTIES functions (2/2)
-  - [ ] Minimum viable product
+  - [x] Minimum viable product
   - [ ] arbitrary-precision support
   - [ ] parallel computing support

 ## Notable differences from SMARTIES

 - Expansion coefficients and other arrays that store using p-indices now include values for when n=0, m=0.
 This makes P (the length of the p-vectors) equal to (N+1)^2 and makes the code more convenient in a index-by-zero language without compromising any calculations.
 As a side effect, many other functions that calculate values for various values n are affected as well.
-Functions that are affected by this include:
+Functions that are affected by this include the following.
+(Note that in almost all cases, the extra values are 0, so they act as padding.)
   - vshPinmTaunm
   - vshGetIncidentCoeffs
   - vshEgenThetaAllPhi